SECTOR SCANNER

 What ETF stocks are best for covered calls?

-The ETF sector currently shows an average implied volatility of 63% across active covered call candidates.
-IV profile: Moderate (ETF average IV: 15–30%).
+ETF sector IV profile: Moderate (ETF average IV: 15–30%).

 For ETF stocks, we recommend targeting delta 0.20–0.30.
 This balances premium income with upside participation and downside protection.